-- 1. The Credentialing Delegation Oversight Auditor will conduct pre-delegation evaluations and annual audits in accordance with the Delegated Oversight Policies and Procedures.
-The audit will include a review of the IPA/medical group's policies and procedures, credentialing system controls process and oversight monitoring, Credentialing Committee minutes, ongoing monitoring, organizational provider credentialing, sub-delegation oversight activities, quarterly reports, Medi-Cal enrollment verification process, and credentials files, as applicable.
-The Health Industry Collaboration Effort (HICE) standardized audit tool will be used to conduct an audit.
+The Credentialing Delegation Oversight Auditor will conduct pre-delegation evaluations and annual audits in accordance with the Delegated Oversight Policies and Procedures.
+The audit will include a review of the IPA/medical group's policies and procedures, Credentialing Information Integrity requirement, Credentialing Committee structure and minutes, ongoing monitoring, organizational provider credentialing, subdelegation oversight activities, quarterly reports, Medi-Cal enrollment verification process, and credential files, as applicable.
+The Health Industry Collaboration Effort (HICE) standardized audit tools will be used to perform audits.
 The audit tool can be found on the HICE website under Approved HICE Documents.
-The IPA/medical group will be required to submit a complete credentialing roster, with specialty, credentialing and recredentialing dates, at least two (2) weeks prior to the scheduled audit date. - 2.
+The IPA/medical group will be required to submit a complete credentialing roster, with specialty, credentialing and recredentialing dates, at least two (2) weeks prior to the scheduled audit date.

+- 2. Develop a process for documenting information and activities in credentialing files. - a.
+Credentialing policies and procedures must clearly describe the process for documenting information and activities in their credentialing files. - 3.
 Blue Shield Promise will use one of the following methods for the file review: - a.
 The NCQA 8/30 file review methodology.
 Prior to the audit, the Blue Shield Promise auditor will provide a list of 30 initial files and 30 recredentialed files to be reviewed for the audit to the IPA/medical group.
 The Blue Shield Promise auditor will audit the files in the order indicated on the file selection list.
 If all eight (8) initial files are compliant with all the required elements, the remaining 22 reserve initial files will not have to be reviewed.
 If any of the first eight (8) files are scored non-compliant for any required element, then the auditor will need to review all 30 initial files for the non-compliant element. - b.
 The NCQA's 5 percent or 50 file review methodology of its files, whichever is less, to ensure that information is verified appropriately.
 At a minimum, the sample includes at least 10 credentialing files and 10 recredentialing files.
-If fewer than 10 practitioners were credentialed or recredentialed since the last annual audit, the organization audits the universe of files rather than a sample.

-- 3. After completion of the initial file review, the auditor will follow the same procedure for the recredential file review and review performance monitoring data and recredentialing timeliness (work history and education/training is not applicable at recredentialing). - 4.
-To be delegated and to continue delegation for credentialing, IPA/medical groups must meet the minimum standards by scoring at least 95%.
-If the IPA/medical group scores below 95%, a corrective action plan (CAP) is required.
-IPA/medical groups must submit a response addressing all deficiencies and an action plan to Blue Shield Promise Credentialing Delegation Oversight Department within 30 days of the receipt of the notification.
-After reviewing the CAP, the IPA/medical group will be sent a letter noting acceptance of the CAP or any outstanding deficiencies. - 5.
-The Credentialing Delegation Oversight Department will ensure the CAP meets all regulatory requirements prior to closing the audit. - 6.
-Delegated credentialing status may be terminated by Blue Shield Promise at any time in which the integrity of the credentialing or recredentialing process is deemed to be out of compliance or inadequate. - 7.
-Blue Shield Promise retains the right to approve, suspended and terminate practitioners/providers or sites based on issues with quality of care. - 8.
-Delegated IPA/medical groups are required to submit a guarterly report for practitioners/providers credentialing, recredentialing, termination and suspension activities, and quality improvement activities utilizing the Health Industry Collaboration Effort (HICE) standardized reporting tools found on the HICE website under Approved HICE Documents.
+If fewer than 10 practitioners were credentialed or recredentialed since the last annual audit, the Blue Shield Promise auditor will audit the universe of files rather than a sample. - 3.
+After completion of the initial file review, the auditor will follow the same procedure for the recredential file review, review performance monitoring data and recredentialing timeliness (work history and education/training are not applicable at recredentialing). - 4.
+Delegated Entities must maintain a score of at least 95% for credentialing delegation.
+If the score is below 95%, a corrective action plan (CAP) is required.
+A corrective action plan addressing all deficiencies must be submitted to Blue Shield Promise Credentialing Delegation Oversight Department within 30 calendar days of receipt of the notification.
+After reviewing the CAP, the IPA/medical group will receive a letter noting acceptance of the CAP or any outstanding deficiencies. - 5.
+The Credentialing Delegation Oversight Department will ensure the CAP meets all regulatory requirements prior to closing the audit.

+- 6. The delegated credentialing status may be terminated by Blue Shield Promise at any time in which the integrity of the credentialing or recredentialing process is deemed to be out of compliance or inadequate. - 7.
+Blue Shield Promise retains the right to approve, suspend and terminate practitioners/providers or sites based on issues with quality of care. - 8.
+Delegated IPA/medical groups are required to submit a quarterly report on practitioners/providers credentialing, recredentialing, termination and suspension activities, and quality improvement activities utilizing the Health Industry Collaboration Effort (HICE) standardized reporting tools found on the HICE website under Approved HICE Documents.